gitcnd/git-meta/README.md

 # FILENAMES

+.git/hooks/pre-commit     - this same perl script, when it has the name "pre-commit" assumes you're running "git-meta.pl -save"
-.git/hooks/pre-commit	- this same perl script, when it has the name "pre-commit" assumes you're running "git-meta.pl -save" .git/hooks/post-merge	- this same perl script, when it has the name "post-merge" assumes you're running "git-meta.pl -restore" newgit.pl		- this same perl script, when it has the name "newgit.pl", behaves as if the -newgit option was supplied - see below.
+.git/hooks/post-checkout  - this same perl script, when it has the name "post-checkout" assumes you're running "git-meta.pl -restore"
+.git/hooks/post-merge     - this same perl script, when it has the name "post-merge" assumes you're running "git-meta.pl -restore" newgit.pl                 - this same perl script, when it has the name "newgit.pl", behaves as if the -newgit option was supplied - see below.

 newgit.pl - create a new, optionally auto-extracting, private git repo, with preservation of file metadata (dates/time, permissions, ownership)
  -or-